 We’ve all heard the saying that ‘cash is king’, but what does this actually mean?
-Cash is the blood in the veins of a business and without it, a business certainly cannot grow and will struggle to survive.
+Cash is the lifeblood of a business and without it, a business certainly cannot grow and will struggle to survive.

 Some specific examples of things that can cause cash flow issues in a business are:

-Under-performing overheads such as staff.
-This includes a sales team who are not hitting KPIs or marketing that is not generating enough leads.
+- Under-performing overheads such as staff.
+This includes a sales team that are not hitting KPIs or marketing that is not generating enough leads.

 1. Plan and track